 Common stock offered by the selling stockholders 2,000,000 shares of common stock, par value \$0.01 per share.
-In addition, the selling stockholders have granted the underwriters an option to purchase up to an additional 300,000 shares of our common stock for 30 days after the date of this offering circular.
-Common stock to be outstanding after this offering (1) 31,771,585 shares of common stock.
+In addition, the selling stockholders have granted the underwriters an option to purchase up to an additional 300,000 shares of our common stock for 30 days after the date of this offering circular. this offering (1) 31,771,585 shares of common stock.
 Use of proceeds The selling stockholders are selling all of the shares of common stock in this offering and we will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
 Dividend policy We have only paid a cash dividend to holders of our common stock once since 2010.
 On November 1, 2018, our board declared a dividend of \$0.06 per share of our common stock.
 The dividend is payable on November 26, 2018 to all common stockholders of record on November 16, 2018.
 We intend to continue paying a quarterly cash dividend of \$0.06 per share of our common stock.
 Any actual determination relating to our dividend policy and the declaration of future dividends will be made, subject to applicable law and regulatory approvals, by our board of directors and will depend on a number of factors, including: (1) our historical and projected financial condition, liquidity and results of operations, (2) our capital levels and needs, (3) tax considerations, (4) any acquisitions or potential acquisitions that we may examine, (5) statutory and regulatory prohibitions and other limitations, (6) the terms of any credit agreements or other borrowing arrangements that restrict our ability to pay cash dividends, (7) general economic conditions, and (8) other factors deemed relevant by our board of directors.
 The board of directors may determine not to pay any cash dividends at any time.
 There can be no assurance that we will pay any dividends to holders of our common stock, or as to the amount of any such dividends.
 See "Dividend Policy" and "Supervision and Regulation-Payment of Dividends" for more information.
 Preemptive Rights Purchasers of our common stock in this offering will not have any preemptive rights.
 The Nasdaq Global Market Our common stock trades on The Nasdaq Global Market under the symbol "AMAL."
 Risk Factors Investing in our common stock involves significant risks.
 You should read the " Risk Factors " beginning on page 24, as well as other cautionary statements throughout this offering circular, before investing in shares of our common stock.
-(1) Based on 31 771 585 shares issued a nd outstanding as of Sentember 30, 2018 and does not include
+2,342,000 shares reserved for issuance nd outstanding as of September 30, 2018 and does not include ce pursuant to stock options.
+See "Executive Compensation-Long- 30, 2018, there were approximately 162 holders of our common stock.